 Health hazards in South Korea

-As in many cities in industrialised Asia, South Koreans are increasingly facing health problems due to pollution in cities.
-In spring, the 'Yellow Dust' – a combination of industrial pollutants and dust from mainland China – might necessitate wearing a mask while outdoors, particularly for people who already have respiratory problems such as asthma.
+As in many cities in industrialised Asia, South Koreans are increasingly facing health problems due to city pollution.
+In spring, the 'Yellow Dust' – a combination of industrial pollutants and dust from mainland China – might necessitate wearing a mask outdoors, particularly for people with respiratory issues such as asthma.

 Emergency services in South Korea